-- (a) There is established the unclassified position of Director of Youth Services whom the Mayor shall appoint and may remove.
+(a) There is established the unclassified position of Director of Youth Services whom the Mayor shall appoint and may remove.
 The Director shall have a master's degree or its equivalent in any one or more of the following fields: Sociology, social work, education or psychology.
 It is further desirable that the Director of Youth Services have experience or training in:

 - (1) Family life education;

 - (2) Counseling (1:1 or group);

 - (3) Counseling on narcotics and drug abuse;

-- (A) Drug abuse or dependence;
+(A) Drug abuse or dependence;

+(B) Drug abuse or dependence;

 - (B) Referral counseling for drug dependency; and

 - (4) Counseling on teenage social problems.